Mets fans react in the stands while they watch the...

 Mets fans react in the stands while they watch the Mets and Brewers game at a watch party at Citi Field in Flushing on Thursday, Oct.
 3, 2024.
 Credit: Morgan Campbell

 When the Mets departed Citi Field on the night of Sept.
-22, after beating Zack Wheeler and the Phillies on ESPN, they had a two-game lead for the third NL wild-card spot with Hurricane Helene racing them to Truist Park.
+22 after beating Zack Wheeler and the Phillies on ESPN, they had a two-game lead for the third NL wild-card spot with Hurricane Helene racing them to Truist Park.

 Few, if any, people outside the clubhouse truly expected the Mets to return to Flushing this season.
 Not only was a playoff spot far from guaranteed, as the final week wound through Atlanta and Milwaukee, but surviving the first round — with all three of those games at the higher seed’s ballpark — made this the Everest of uphill climbs.

-In reality, it was much harder than anyone had even imagined.
-Yet, the Mets successfully completed a 15-day stress test, including the most electrifying never-say-die stretch in franchise history, to earn their way back to Citi Field, which will host Tuesday night’s Game 3 of the Division Series against the Phillies.
+In reality, it was much harder than anyone had imagined.
+Yet the Mets successfully completed a 15-day stress test, including the most electrifying never-say-die stretch in franchise history, to earn their way back to Citi Field, which will host Tuesday night’s Game 3 of the Division Series against the Phillies.

 “It’s incredible,” manager Carlos Mendoza said Monday, a little more than 12 hours after the Mets’ motorcade arrived from Philly.
 “I think you could write a book.
-You could make a movie ...
+You could make a movie . . .
 But that’s what makes baseball such a beautiful sport and probably the best sport.
 You can’t predict baseball.
-There’s going to be ups and downs and that’s part of it.
+There’s going to be ups and downs, and that’s part of it.
 And now here we are, you know?”

-Considering how little Lindor could do physically the last time the Mets were home, his road recovery was near-miraculous, and they’re not hosting the Phillies for Game 3 if their MVP shortstop had remained on the shelf.
 On Sept.
-30, it was Lindor’s two-run homer in the ninth inning that clinched the Mets’ playoff berth in the opening game of the Atlanta doubleheader, only the first of multiple “instant classics” played last week.
-With the Mets three outs away from elimination in Milwaukee, Lindor drew a leadoff walk (off an 0-and-2 count) that set up Pete Alonso’s now legendary season-saving three-run homer.
+30, Lindor’s two-run homer in the ninth inning helped to clinch the Mets’ playoff berth in the opening game of the Atlanta doubleheader, only the first of multiple “instant classics” played last week.
+With the Mets three outs away from elimination in Milwaukee, Lindor drew a leadoff walk (off an 0-and-2 count) that set up Alonso’s season-saving three-run homer.

 “I feel stuff here and there,” Lindor said Monday.
 “But it’s much easier to bend, to move around and jump.
 I’m not as timid to do stuff.
 I feel free.
 I feel good.”

-Expect a thunderous ovation Tuesday for Lindor, who was reduced to spectator status during the Phillies’ previous visit to Queens.
-And of course for Alonso, who was down to his final swing in a Mets uniform before launching his legacy-restoring homer that bounced the Brewers.
-The vibe around these Mets is totally different from the team’s last trip to the playoffs in 2022, when Buck Showalter’s crew limped to the finish line, got swept in Atlanta to fumble the East title, then lost two of three to the Padres — at Citi Field — to exit October in the wild-card round.
+The vibe around these Mets is totally different from the team’s last trip to the playoffs in 2022, when Buck Showalter’s crew limped to the finish line, got swept in Atlanta to fumble the NL East title, then lost two of three to the Padres — at Citi Field — to exit October in the wild-card round.

-The Mets became experts at silencing sellout crowds in Atlanta, Milwaukee and Philadelphia.
-Even in Sunday night’s Game 2 loss to the Phillies, with Citizens Bank Park roaring at max volume in the ninth, Mark Vientos turned it library-quiet with his tying two-run bomb into the leftfield seats.
-For once, the Mets’ heart-stopping heroics fell short when the Phillies rallied to even the series, but the past week’s momentum will be rolling into Citi Field at full tilt Tuesday night.
+For once, the Mets’ heart-stopping heroics fell short when the Phillies rallied to even the series, but the past week’s momentum will be rolling into Citi Field at full tilt.
 And now, for the first time in what feels like forever, the Mets will have a stadium on their side.

 “It’s going to be awesome,” David Peterson said Monday.
 “I think it’s going to be off the hook.”